 Students will have the following options of hours that they are required to complete at the host site:

 - 420 hours (full-time schedule); students will receive a $3,000 scholarship

 - 280-419 hours; students will receive a $2,000 scholarship

 - 140-279 hours (part-time schedule, 10-12hrs per week); students will receive a $1,000 scholarship

 Scholarships will be awarded after the student has successfully completed the internship and will be distributed to the student the following semester.

-If you are interested in participating in this program register your company in our Career Connections System.
+If you are interested in participating in this program register your company in Career Connections.
 Then send us an email at firstname.lastname@example.org with the job information so that we can help schedule the job posting for the maximum exposure to our students.